|

 force of their nature.
 The master race maintains its position by punishing

 all deviation on the part of the slaves.
-Because he cannot exact revenge,
+The slave comes to think of his

 condition as in some way deserved.
 For Nietzsche, this explains the entire